-In modern engineering, the radial – or belted – tyre has completely replaced the cross -ply tyre.
-The cords in a radial tyre casing run perpendicular to the direction of travel.
+In modern engineering, the radial – or belted – tyre has completely replaced the cross-ply tyre.
+The cords in a radial tyre casing run in the same direction as the car is travelling.
 Viewed from the side, the cords run radially – giving the tyre its name.

 The weakness of this arrangement is that is that the cords cannot sufficiently absorb lateral forces when cornering or circumferential forces when accelerating.
-To compensate this, the cords must be supported or complemented by other structural elements – steel belts etc.
+To compensate for this, the cords must be supported or complemented by other structural elements such as steel belts etc.

 Diagram above shows a typical radial carcass construction.
 You can see that the cords of the carcass run at 90 degrees to the perpendicular.